-Valuation date July 1, 2020

-Actuarial cost method Entry age normal

-Market value used for GASB Statements No. 67 and

-Asset valuation method 68 reporting, 5-year smoothed market used to determine contributions vested temporary benefits are amortized using a 25year closed period, level-dollar amortization commencing July 1, 2007 (12 years remaining as of

-The loss at July 1, 2006, due to the valuation of deferred vested temporary benefits is amortized over a 15-year closed period commencing July 1, 2006, on a level dollar basis.
-Unfunded liabilities not attributable to the loss due to valuation of deferred

-July 1, 2020).

-Investment rate of return 6.75% per year

-The Plan is frozen at July 1, 2013.
-Pay increases Projected salary increases received after that date are not pensionable under the Plan and Mortality Table the scaling factors are 98% for men and 96% for women with generational mortality improvement using MP-2018 2-dimensional mortality improvements scales
+Valuation date July 1, 2021 Actuarial cost method Entry age normal Asset valuation method Market value used for GASB Statements No. 67 and 68 reporting, 5-year smoothed market used to determine contributions Amortization method The loss at July 1, 2006, due to the valuation of deferred vested temporary benefits is amortized over a 15-year closed period commencing July 1, 2006, on a level dollar basis.
+Unfunded liabilities not attributable to the loss due to valuation of deferred vested temporary benefits are amortized using a 25-year closed period, level-dollar amortization commencing July 1, 2007 (12 years remaining as of July 1, 2020).
+Investment rate of return 6.75% per year Projected salary increases The Plan is frozen at July 1, 2013.
+Pay increases received after that date are not pensionable under the Plan Cost of living increases 0.0% per year Mortality table Based on RP-2014 White Collar Healthy Annuitant and Mortality Table the scaling factors are 98% for men and 96% for women with generational mortality improvement using MP-2018 2-dimensional mortality improvements scales

-Cost of living increases 0.0% per year

-Based on RP-2014 White Collar Healthy Annuitant

-See accompanying independent auditors' report and notes to required supplementary information.